 The returning SAW signal to the EDIS unit determines when the earth return circuit is released from the coil negative in order to fire the coils.

 As there is only one SAW signal that triggers the coil for cylinders 1 and 4, the point of ignition is calculated by the EDIS unit for cylinders 2 and 3.
-The ignition timing is set at 10° before top dead centre (btdc) as its base setting, which occurs when the engine is cranking, at idle, or operating in Limited Operation Strategy (LOS).
+The ignition timing is set at 10° before Top Dead Centre (TDC) as its base setting, which occurs when the engine is cranking, at idle, or operating in Limited Operation Strategy (LOS).

-If one of the SAW signals is outside its operating window, the EDIS module uses the width of the previous signal; if however the unit sees 5 or more errant signals, the ignition timing reverts to 10° btdc.
+If one of the SAW signals is outside its operating window, the EDIS module uses the width of the previous signal; if however, the unit sees 5 or more errant signals, the ignition timing reverts to 10° before TDC.